We are now accepting rental inquiries for dates up to June 30, 2023.

 Wilma W. Daniels Gallery

 Located on the ground floor of the Hanover Street parking deck across from the Center, the Wilma W. Daniels Gallery proudly features CFCC Student and Faculty work, local Wilmington and North Carolina artists, and various international artists.
-The space is 2500 square feet and can accomodate 130 guests (capacity may vary depending on the exhibition footprint), making it perfect for receptions, meetings, or other special events.
+The space is 2500 square feet and can accommodate 130 guests (capacity may vary depending on the exhibition footprint), making it perfect for receptions, meetings, or other special events.
 If you are an artist looking to exhibit your work in the gallery, please submit your proposal using the exhibition proposal form.

 Frequently Asked Questions